torchbox/design-in-browser-bootstrap/README.md

  * `npm run build` To build development assets
  * `npm run build:prod` To build assets with minification and vendor prefixes

+### Debug script

+To test production, minified and vendor prefixed assets you can use

+ * `npm run debug` To develop with a simple http server, no browsersync and production assets

 ## Troubleshooting

 ### Installation